unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 [+] Elapsed time: 00:00:04
 ```

+This is great!
+Not only did we find a ton of users (which seem to correlate to the names we found earlier) but we also found a few XSS Vulnerabilities, a Path Traversal Vulnerability and a few plugins that we can use to research for possible vulnerable entry points.

 After doing some research, I found out that the **advanced-video-embed-embed-videos-or-playlists** was vulnerable to a [LFI](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion) Exploit.
 Which can be found [here!](https://www.exploit-db.com/exploits/39646/)

 Upon downloading the exploit, and running it, I was presented with an SSL error...
 So I went ahead and edited the code to include the following